ItsAsShrimpleAsThat/cs2-rpg/README.md

 #### Step 3 - Starting the bot in the **main menu**
 * One important thing about this bot is that it requires sv_cheats to be on **when you start it**.
 The bot makes heavy use of exec_async, which for some reason its cheat protected, so you need to start the bot in the main menu, where cheats are allowed.
 <br>&nbsp;
 * To create the CFG files that the game needs, just run the cs2-rpg program once, and it'll automatically create them.
-Then, when you've successfully created the cfg files, you can stop the program and go to the cs2 console and run "exec cs2rpg/startbot".
+* Once you've successfully created the cfg files, you can stop the program and go to the cs2 console and run "exec cs2rpg/startbot".
 If you see a giant spam of execing cs2rpg stuff, then you know its working.

 You can then just run the program in a game wowie.